International Association of Wildland Fire: Scholarships

 Each year the IAWF awards two student scholarships; in 2011, scholarships were awarded to students from Mexico and the United States.
-These scholarships, each worth $3,000 USD, were designated for Master of Science or PhD. students studying wildland fire or wildland fire-related topics.
+These scholarships, each worth US$3,000, were designated for Master of Science or PhD. students studying wildland fire or wildland fire-related topics.
 The IAWF is exploring ways to expand the scholarship program to also include students enrolled in undergraduate wildland fire programs.

 FireNet

 FireNet is a moderated email-based discussion and information distribution system, or listserv, specifically serving the wildland fire global community.
 This is a free service for subscribers.

 Posted messages go out to the entire global network.
 Blatant advertisements for commercial products or messages with degrading language or images are not allowed.
 All posts are viewed and approved by a moderator before release to help eliminate unwanted intrusion to FireNet subscribers.
 All other reasonable messages relating to wildland fire, including requests for information, ideas, opinions and announcements are posted.